 Guttate psoriasis is usually triggered by a bacterial infection.
 This is not the only autoimmune condition that may be related to infections from bacteria, viruses and other toxins.
 For example, the Epstein-Barr virus that also causes mono, Herpes Simplex 1 and 2, and E. coli have all also been linked to autoimmune diseases.

 We live in a busy, stress-filled world that has led to the rise of stress-related illnesses.
 Stress can cause both emotional and physical health problems by disrupting your immune function.
 Your body wants to protect you and attacks stress as if it were an infection, injury, or wound.
 This becomes a problem when stress becomes chronic and leads to chronic inflammation, which in turn puts you at heightened risk for autoimmune disease.

 How to Overcome Psoriasis Naturally

-By addressing the root causes of your symptoms, you can overcome psoriasis naturally and regain your health for once and for all.
+By addressing the root causes of your symptoms, you can overcome psoriasis naturally and regain your health for once and for all with my free training.

 I invite you to step outside the bounds of conventional medicine, take back control, and change the trajectory of your health journey.

-In my Autoimmune Solution Program, I walk you through the four pillars step by step and show you exactly what dietary and lifestyle changes can support your immune system, help you achieve your goals, and regain your health.
+In my free training, I walk you through the four pillars step by step and show you exactly what dietary and lifestyle changes can support your immune system, help you achieve your goals, and regain your health.
 In this program, you will learn how to:

 - Repair your gut.
 You will learn how leaky gut contributes to autoimmune disease and how to optimize your gut health and support your body.
 You will learn all the secrets of my 4R program to a healthy gut; Remove (the bad, such as inflammatory foods and toxins).
 Restore (the good, by supporting your body with healthy food and supplements).
 Reinoculate (by restoring healthy gut bacteria).
 Repair (your gut lining).